SatelCreative/docker-python-base/README.md

 The folder structure and commands provide the standard framework for development and deployment to production of the app.

+## Migration to version 4

+The version 4 comes with significant changes:

+* The docker base image was changed from alpine to slim buster
+    * All the `apk add` commands need to be replaced with equivalent `apt-get` commands
+    * slim buster has more base packages such as bash so probably less installation of system packages is needed
+* The entrypoint now provides standard commands to run and test the webapp
+    * No `CMD` is necessary for production as `startapp` is the default
+    * In development, run the `developapp` command
+    * See below for testing
+* A `config.sh` is expected where environment variables for configuration purposes can be defined
+* The `requirements.txt` has been reduced to the base and development python packages
+    * Base packages such as FastAPI, pydantic, loguru, ...
+    * Development pacakages such as watchmedo, pytest, mypy, ...
+    * Therefore you need to add to your requirements file packages such as pandas that were included in this image in versions prior to 4

 ## Folder structure

 The `/python` folder is the base folder for all the files of this images